Octavian Popescu (footballer, born 2002): International career

 Popescu did not represent Romania at any level prior to 2021, in spite of being considered a talented prospect.
 He made his debut for the under-21 side in March 2021, aged 18, after entering as a substitute in the UEFA European Championship group stage matches against Hungary and Germany, which ended 2–1 and 0–0, respectively.

 In June 2021, Popescu featured for the under-23 team in friendlies against Mexico and Australia, but was later not allowed by FCSB to participate in the postponed 2020 Summer Olympics.
 On 25 March 2022, 19-year-old Popescu was handed his full debut for Romania in a 0–1 exhibition loss to Greece at the Stadionul Steaua, being brought on for Alexandru Mitriță in the 62nd minute.

+On 15 June 2023, Popescu returned to the Romania under-21 squad and was selected for his second European Championship.

 Player profile

 Style of play

 Popescu's best attributes are his pace and acceleration, while at the same time possesses appreciable dribbling skills and creativity.
 He is able to strike the ball with both feet, and has been deployed in the centre as an attacking midfielder or wide as a winger.